Punjab Lecturer Commerce online Coaching

 Partnership: Partnership Deed (main clauses), Types of Partners & Partnership formation, Registration.

-Company: Types of Companies-Private, Public & Deemed public Compan, Privileges of private Company.
+Company: Types of Companies-Private, Public & Deemed public Company, Privileges of private Company.

 • Choice of Form of Business Enterprise